MDIL-SNU/SIMPLE-NN_v2/docs/install.rst

 -  IntelMKL ``2018.5.274`` or newer
 -  lammps ``23Jun2022-Update1(stable)`` tested

-The accelerated version requires intel compiler, so we recommend that you compile lammps source with intel compiler & intel mpi(mpiicpc).
-You can also check detailed installation guide for lammps intel pacakage below.
+The accelerated version requires intel compiler.
+Therefore it is recommended to compile the lammps source with intel compiler & intel mpi(mpiicpc) as well as this code.
+A detailed installation guide for the lammps intel pacakage can be found below.

 https://docs.lammps.org/Speed_intel.html

 !
-The code use AVX related functions from intel intrinsic, BLAS routine and vector mathematics from mkl.
-So older version of MKL, intel compiler support those feature would be ok.
+The code use AVX related functions from intel intrinsic, MKL's BLAS routines, and vector math.
+So if older versions of MKL, intel compilers support that feature, there is no problem.

 Installation
 ------------